pandas-dev/pandas/doc/source/user_guide/io.rst

 .. note::

-   When passing a dict as the `parse_dates` argument, the order of the columns prepended is not guaranteed, because `dict` objects do not impose an ordering on their keys.
-On Python 2.7+ you may use `collections.OrderedDict` instead of a regular `dict` if this matters to you.
+   When passing a dict as the `parse_dates` argument, the order of the columns prepended is not guaranteed.
 Because of this, when using a dict for 'parse_dates' in conjunction with the `index_col` argument, it's best to specify `index_col` as a column label rather then as an index on the resulting frame.